 - Cost.
-It can be less expensive for couples with high conflict matters, complex financial, business interests or child/parenting conflicts because the couple will be working closely with third party professionals who are neutral to the process and can assist in evaluating the situation and finding creative solutions.
+It can be less expensive for couples with high conflict matters, complex financial, business interests, or difficult parenting situations because the couple will be working closely with neutral experts.
 Working with these neutral parties in the collaborative format is often less expensive than litigating the same problems in the court system with dueling efforts.

 - Recognized Solution.
 There are lots of creditable organizations and a long list of professionals in many communities who are trained in collaborative divorce and have a history of success.